 - The bar offers a great selection of continental beers.
 The cosy atmosphere, friendly staff and excellent service will make you feel relaxed and enjoy your time.

 - The bar also has a superb collection of German bars.
-If you wanna have it, just pick a bottle from the fridge kept at the back of the pub.
+Pick a bottle from the fridge at the back of the pub if you want it.

 - It stands out well as an older man’s pub.
-Also, it provides services for dog owners who are looking to wind down with a pint.
+Also, it provides services for dog owners looking to wind down with a pint.

-The Pot still is among the best pubs in Glasgow city centre that specialises in the best whisky in the world.
+The Pot is still among the best pubs in Glasgow’s city centre that specialises in the best whisky in the world.

 It boasts over 800 whiskies worldwide on the bulging gentry.
 People come here in the hunt for rare malts and niche Scottish drams.